TheOpenDevProject/QTwitchBot/README.md

-	[whatNext] = What is the next song playing, sends this out to the stream [Riot::getSummonerLevel] = using the Riot Games API get your summoner level [Riot::getRankedSummary] = using the Riot Games API get your current division/lp A special command is created like so...
+	[whatNext] = What is the next song playing, sends this out to the stream [Riot::getSummonerLevel] = using the Riot Games API get your summoner level [Riot::getRankedSummary] = using the Riot Games API get your current division/lp [Riot::getWinStreakStatus] = using the Riot Games API, returns if you are on a hot streak(3 win streak) A special command is created like so...
 	!command,[special]